Estate Planning, Probate and Trust Administration

 • Disputed trust accountings

-• Inventorying and appraising estate and trust assets
+• Inventorying & appraising estate and trust assets

 • Filing final tax returns, including estate, inheritance, and generation-skipping returns